oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 ---
 layout: blog_post
-title: "Kubernetes Microservice on AWS with Amazon Elastic Kubernetes Service"
+title: "JHipster Microservices on AWS with Amazon Elastic Kubernetes Service"
 author: andrew-hughes
 by: contractor
 communities: [java,devops]
-description: ""
+description: "Build a JHipster Microservice on AWS with Amazon Elastic Kubernetes Service and secure it with OAuth 2.0 and OIDC using Okta as a provider"
 tags: [java,jhipster,kubernetes,k8s,devops,microservices]
 tweets:
 - ""